 I guess I thought the canals would be reasonably straight with sweeping bends, but the reality is quite different.
-I reckon who ever designed all this and especially the roads and tracks that cross the canals had an inbuilt sadistic tendency.
-So many bridges are not square to the canals, also it’s not unusual to come to a bridge right on a bend in the canal, inevitably the canal is pinched up by the tow path as it passes under the bridge and this all makes for an interesting time when you either suddenly meet another boat coming the other way.
-Concentration is really required while having to gauge the best angle of entry to minimise the touches and scrapes.
+I reckon who ever designed all this, and especially the roads and tracks that cross the canals, had an inbuilt sadistic tendency.
+So many bridges are not square to the canals.
+It’s also not unusual to come to a bridge right on a bend in the canal.
+Inevitably the canal is pinched up by the tow path as it passes under the bridge and this all makes for an interesting time when you either suddenly meet another boat coming the other way.
+Concentration is required while having to gauge the best angle of entry to minimise the touches and scrapes.

-We are now well over half way to Nottingham, I expect we will be there in a couple of days, then we will park up there for a few days while we look around and go and scope some mobile homes.
+We are now well over halfway to Nottingham – I expect we will be there in a couple of days.
+We will park up there for a few days while we look around and go and scope some mobile homes.

-The weather is due to pack up a bit over the next few days, we got a bit of a taste of cold sleety weather for a short time today, not much fun steering or working locks when it’s bucketing down.
+The weather is due to pack up a bit over the next few days.
+We got a taste of cold sleety weather for a short time today – not much fun steering or working locks when it’s bucketing down.
 I guess there has to be a downside to this activity somewhere.

-.
-While we were looking round we went into the cafe for a coffee and while there got talking to the people inside, would you believe it just 4 people in the cafe and all of them rugby supporters of teams from Bath, Sail, and Northampton.
-What are the chances a Kiwi turns up amongst this lot in a World Cup year, while canal boating thru the UK.
+While we were looking around we went into a cafe for a coffee and while there got talking to the people inside.
+Would you believe it – just four people in the cafe and all of them rugby supporters of teams from Bath, Sail, and Northampton.
+What are the chances a Kiwi turns up amongst this lot in a World Cup year, while canal boating through the UK?

-Today we hit the first of the double locks on our travels, they take longer to fill and empty and are a lot bigger and deeper than we have experienced to date and on top of all that they are a bit harder for Karen to handle as well.
-But as I say It’s a great gym work equivalent.
+Today we hit the first of the double locks on our travels.
+They take longer to fill and empty and are a lot bigger and deeper than we have experienced to date.
+On top of all that they are a bit harder for Karen to handle as well.
+But as I say it’s a great gym workout equivalent.